-A podcast listener named Nathan writes in to ask: “Is online Christian dating a good way to meet a future spouse if you don’t meet anyone through your church family?”
+A podcast listener named Nathan writes in to ask, “Is online Christian dating a good way to meet a future spouse if you don’t meet anyone through your church family?”

-What saddens me is how many believers get so entangled emotionally with unbelievers that they either throw away their convictions or they stand on their head to see the other person as a believer when he is not.
-So let me make it a little more precise.
-A mature believer will want his or her spouse not just to profess some kind of creed or be willing to go to church.
+What saddens me is how many believers get so entangled emotionally with unbelievers that they either throw away their convictions or they stand on their heads to see the other person as a believer when he or she is not.
+So, let me make it a little more precise.
+A mature believer will want his or her spouse not just to profess some creed or be willing to go to church.
 What they will want is not just a marriage that is minimally Christian, but a Christian marriage.
-And a Christian marriage is described in Ephesians five like this.
-Wives, submit to your own husbands as to the Lord, for the husband is the head of the wife as Christ is the head of the Church.
-And husbands, love your wives as Christ loved the Church and gave himself for her.
+And a Christian marriage is described like this in Ephesians 5:22–24: “Wives, submit to your own husbands, as to the Lord.
+For the husband is the head of the wife as Christ is the head of the church. . . .
+Husbands, love your wives, as Christ loved the church and gave himself up for her.”

-Now what this means is a Christian woman won’t just look for a man who has a cross tattooed on his shoulder, but a man who is ready to die daily in the sacrificial calling of leading a home.
-Love as Christ loved the Church and gave himself for her.
-And a Christian man won’t just look for a woman who wears a cross around her neck, but is willing to die as she submits to his leadership in reliance upon Christ.
-Both husband and wife are engaged in constant self denial as they live out the beauty of the Christian marriage.
+Now what this means is a Christian woman won’t look for a man who just has a cross tattooed on his shoulder, but a man who is ready to die daily in the sacrificial calling of leading a home.
+“Love as Christ loved the church and gave himself for her.”
+And a Christian man won’t look for a woman who just wears a cross around her neck, but one who is willing to die as she submits to his leadership in reliance upon Christ.
+Both husband and wife are engaged in constant self-denial as they live out the beauty of the Christian marriage.

-Now back to the Internet.
+Now, back to the Internet.
 You are circling around.
 If you know what you are looking for the way I have tried to describe it, I would think you could rule out a lot of losers by using the Internet.
 It won’t take long to learn from Facebook and Twitter and blogs if this man or woman is passionate for Jesus or if Jesus is an incidental mark on the shoulder or a trinket around the neck.